dearvn/membership-pro-tdv/README.md

 # WordPress Plugin Membership Pro Tdv
+* Manage your TradingView subscriptions effortlessly with this powerful plugin for WordPress.
+This plugin automates the subscription process and ensures a secure and reliable connection with TradingView.
+You can focus on your trading strategies while this plugin takes care of the rest.
 * This plugin is an extend of Membership Pro Pro to add/remove automatically username of TradingView.

 **If you like this plugin please support me a coffee via paypal clickclone@gmail.com or need implement a plugin contact donald.nguyen.it@gmail.com**